This post may contain affiliate links. Please read our disclosure policy.

 - Add the cooked beef, potatoes, carrots, celery, onion, salt, pepper, basil, garlic powder and chicken broth.
 DO NOT add Velveeta cheese and cream cheese yet.

 - Cover and cook and LOW for 7 hours without opening the lid during the cooking time.
+(Can cook on HIGH for 3-4 hours, or until the potatoes are tender).

 - Cut the velveeta cheese and cream cheese into cubes, add to the soup in the slow cooker.
 Stir to get the cubes into the soup (they won’t melt straight away).